 View finding aid / scanned documents:

-Other Gushul photographs are held by the Mining Institute of Canada Archives.
+Other Gushul photographs are held by the Mining Institute of Canada Archives and the Crowsnest Museum.

 There is a recorded interview with Evan Gushul in the Larry Ewashen Oral History Project at Glenbow (RCT 565-15).